Rule of Rose: Plot

-19-year-old Jennifer is given an unfinished storybook by a mysterious boy on a bus ride, but he runs away before she can return it.
-While following him to the dilapidated Rose Garden Orphanage, she finds a dog collar in a shed, and witnesses masked children beating a bloody sack.
-She infiltrates the orphanage before a funeral is announced, which the boy claims is for her "dear friend".
-After the funeral, Jennifer unearths the coffin and notices the bloody sack inside, but the orphans force her into the coffin and onto an airship, where she wakes up as the captive of the boy who introduces himself as the Prince of the Red Rose.
-She is made the lowest member of the Red Rose Aristocracy, who require monthly gifts as tithes for the Prince and Princess of the Red Rose, with failure leading to humiliation or sacrifice to a being called Stray Dog.
-The Prince gives Jennifer handmade storybooks to help recover her memories and releases her to participate in club activities.
-Jennifer frequently faces punishment for incidents caused by higher-ranking members, but manages to rescue a yellow Labrador named Brown, who accompanies her.
-She befriends other lower-class members, Amanda and Wendy, and gradually recalls an oath she had made as the experiences of Jennifer reflect the storybooks.
+On a night bus ride, 19-year-old Jennifer is given an unfinished storybook by a mysterious boy, but he runs away before she can return it.
+While following him to the dilapidated Rose Garden Orphanage, she finds a dog collar, and witnesses masked children in the orphanage beating a bloody sack.
+Jennifer infiltrates the orphanage and a funeral is announced, which the boy claims is for her "dear friend".
+Jennifer arrives after the funeral, and unearths the coffin to find the bloody sack inside, but the masked orphans attack and force her into the coffin, taking her onto an airship.
+She wakes up as the captive of the mysterious boy, who introduces himself as the Prince of the Red Rose.
+She is forcibly inducted as the lowest ranked member of the Red Rose Aristocracy, which requires monthly gifts given at an altar as tithes for the Prince and Princess of the Red Rose.
+Failure to provide an adequate gift will lead to humiliation and punishment.
+The Prince then gives Jennifer several handmade, surreal storybooks to help recover her lost memories and a forgotten oath she had made.
+He then releases her to participate in club activities.

+Each of the storybook's contents directly reflect a month of the club's activities, and Jennifer frequently suffers cruel punishment rituals for incidents caused by higher-ranking members.
+She manages to rescue a yellow Labrador named Brown, who accompanies her.
+She also befriends the other lower-class members, Amanda and Wendy, who warn her about a monster called Stray Dog that eats children.